 At the same time, we agreed that it would be weird if I didn’t wear a wedding band.

-So I started trying on rubber wedding rings.
+So I started trying on rubber wedding rings as a travel accessory.

 It was a trial and error process.
 It was really hard to find one that would fit correctly AND look good.